 WF - Withdrew, failing

 W - Withdrew

 An incomplete ('I') grade must be made up within 30 days after the official grade reporting date.
 After the 30 days, the incomplete grade will be changed to a grade of 'F'.
-In extenuating circumstances, the instructor may request an extension date from the Associate Dean of Academic Services.
+In extenuating circumstances, the instructor may request an extension date from the Dean of Academic Services.
 An 'F' grade that results due to a grade of incomplete 'I' may be changed upon approval of the instructor and the Dean of Undergraduate Studies.